PaloAltoNetworks/pan-mcp-relay/README.md

 </a>

-Configure downstream MCP servers in a new `config.json`:
+Copy or create a new `config.json` file.
+Configure downstream MCP servers in `config.json`:

 ```json
 {